-2. This case presents a highly suitable vehicle for resolving the proper treatment of an alien convicted of simple possession without any finding of a prior conviction.
+2. As the BIA recognized when it "chose[] [petitioner's case] as the vehicle for articulating [its] analytical approach to the 'recidivist possession' issue," App.
+22a n.5, this case presents a highly suitable vehicle for resolving the proper treatment of an alien convicted of simple possession without any finding of a prior conviction.
 Petitioner properly raised and preserved in his immigration proceedings and in the court of appeals his request for cancellation of removal, as well as his objection to the IJ's conclusion that he has been convicted of a drug-trafficking aggravated felony.
-See App., infra, at 8a-9a.
-The court of appeals below has already thoroughly reviewed and assessed the competing arguments on both sides of the conflict and denied rehearing en banc.
-See Fernandez, 544 F.3d at 865-74; id. at 874-80 (Rovner, J., dissenting), reh'g and reh'g en banc denied, unpublished order, Nos.
-06-3476, 06-3987, 06-3994 (Apr.
-16, 2009), petition for cert. filed (July 15, 2009).
+See App., infra, at 1a, 13a.
+Moreover, the en banc majority in the BIA and the concurring opinion thoroughly review and assess the competing arguments on both sides of the conflict.

-Furthermore, this case presents in especially stark relief the substantial implications of the question presented for an alien designated as an "aggravated felon."
-Petitioner became a lawful permanent resident of the United States in 1990 and developed deep roots thereafter.
-He has worked as a tree trimmer since 1998, and is married to a lawful permanent resident, with whom he has three children and two grandchildren who are United States citizens.

-Petitioner was removed from the country and separated from his family based on a conviction for simple drug possession that was then eight years old.
-Although there was no finding in that proceeding that petitioner was a recidivist possessor, the court of appeals' approach treats petitioner as an "aggravated felon" on the theory that he could have been prosecuted as a recidivist had he been charged in the federal system.
+This case also presents in especially stark relief the substantial implications of the question presented for an alien designated as an "aggravated felon."
+Petitioner came to the United States at a very young age, after which he became a lawful permanent resident and worked as a carpet installer since reaching seventeen years of age.
+His fiancée is a United States citizen, with whom he has four children who are also United States citizens.
+Petitioner was removed from the country and separated from his family based on his conviction for possessing one tablet of Xanax without a prescription.
+Although the prosecutor exercised discretion to forgo charging petitioner as a recidivist based on his prior conviction for possessing a small quantity of marijuana, the court of appeals' approach effectively overrides that exercise of prosecutorial discretion and treats petitioner as an "aggravated felon" on the theory that he could have been prosecuted as a recidivist.
 The contrary view adopted by a majority of circuits would enable petitioner to seek relief that would allow him to live in the United States with his family.